On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness

 \section{Implications for Fair Division}

 In this section we discuss the implications of our characterization result to the problem of fair allocation of indivisible goods when agents have additive valuations over goods.
-We present strong negative results for both MMS approximation and envy-based notions of fairness (EF1 and EFX).
+We present strong negative results for both MMS approximation and {the envy-based notion of EF1}.

 As usual, we say that valuation $v$ is \emph{additive over goods} if $v(\{x\})\geq 0$ for every good $x\in \MM$, and for every set $S\subseteq\MM$ it holds that $v(S)=\sum_{x\in S}v(\{x\})$.
-We next present the fairness notations and derive the implications of our characterization results."
+We next present the fairness notations and derive the implications of our characterization results.''